 Current Players With a Shot at Joining the 13 x 30 Club

-After Ovechkin, no other player who appeared in a game in 2017-18 has more than eight seasons with at least 30 goals.
-Sidney Crosby and Rick Nash, who last did so in 2017 and 2015, respectively have eight seasons apiece.
+After Ovechkin, no other player who has appeared in a game in 2018-19 has more than nine seasons with at least 30 goals.
+Ilya Kovalchuk has that many, but hasn’t hit the 30-goal mark since the 2011-12 season.

 Others with at least five seasons of 30-plus goals (most recent season doing so in parentheses) are: Sidney Crosby (2018-19) with nine; Patrick Marleau (2013-14) with seven; Phil Kessel (2017-18), Evgeni Malkin (2017-18), Eric Staal (2017-18), Zach Parise (2014-15) and Corey Perry (2015-16) with six; and Max Pacioretty (2016-17), Jason Spezza (2015-16) and Steven Stamkos (2018-19) with six seasons.

 *All stats and information are from Hockey-Reference, originally published in Aug 2018.

 My name is Kyle, and I’m the managing editor of The Hockey Writers.
 I joined THW in Oct.
 2017 and am always striving to bring you the best hockey coverage possible.
 You can email me directly at email@example.com.